The Main Street Business Lending Program

 - The Eligible Borrower will not pay any dividends or make other capital distributions with respect to the common stock of the Eligible Borrower until the date 12 months after the loan is no longer outstanding; and

 - The Eligible Borrower will comply with the following compensation restrictions:

-- no officer or employee whose total compensation exceed $425,000 in calendar year 2019 (A) will receive from the Eligible Borrower total compensation during any 12-consective month period that exceed the total compensation received in calendar year 2019 or (B) will receive service or other benefits upon termination of employment which exceeds twice the maximum total compensation received in calendar year 2019; and
+- no officer or employee whose total compensation exceeds $425,000 in calendar year 2019 (A) will receive from the Eligible Borrower total compensation during any 12-consecutive month period that exceeds the total compensation received in calendar year 2019 or (B) will receive service or other benefits upon termination of employment which exceeds twice the maximum total compensation received in calendar year 2019; and

 - Eligible Lenders and Eligible Borrowers will each be required to certify that the entity is eligible to participate in the Main Street Program, including in light of the conflicts of interest prohibition in section 4019(b) of the CARES Act.